andretietz/retroauth/retroauth-core/README.md

 * "retryRequired" - take a look onto the response and decide by yourself if you want the request to be retried or not
   * This method is a perfect place for refreshing tokens if required.
     * Example: You get a 401 response, you can use the TokenStorage object to remove the current Token (cause it's invalid), call a token refresh endpoint and store the new token also using the TokenStorage. return true to retry the whole request and it shouldn't return a 401 anymore.
-For details see the [sample implementation](demojava/src/main/java/com/andretietz/retroauth/ProviderGoogle.java).
+For details see the [android example](retroauth-core/).

 Wrap all of the together into the AuthenticationHandler and create your retrofit object